edmondburnett/MIStagesDIY/README.md

 ### Programmer Setup

 On the Stages PCB, there is a place for a 4-pin header to the right of the STM32.
-This is the programming header, but it isn't really mentioned in Mutable's parts list.
+This is the programming header, but it isn't really mentioned in Mutable's parts list BOM.
 You'll need to solder a 4-pin header to this.
 I just cut some spare header to size.

 With the PCB upright, from top-to-bottom, the pins are `RESET`, `SWCLK`, `SWDIO`, and `GND`.